jeflem/ananke/doc/src/host-admins.md

 Here we use [`nginx`](https://www.nginx.com/) as HTTP server.

 Connection between the world and HTTP server will be encrypted (HTTPS).
-Connection to containers won't be encrypted because traffic does leave the machine.
+Connection to containers won't be encrypted because traffic does not leave the machine.

 Install `nginx`:
 ```